How Much Time Is Required to Get a Google Page Ranking

 RanBrain pays attention to how users interact with the search results on Google.
 If users find content helpful and no longer conduct the exact searches again, Google might boost page ranking to make it easier to find.
 If not, RankBrain will sort search results again.

 If you talk about apple, Steve Jobs, iPhone, and Palo Alto, Google will figure out that your page is about the company called “Apple,” but not a fruit.
 Related keywords help Google read and understand pages better these days.
 Therefore, when you search for “Apple,” Google will show you the most popular and relevant search results based on other users’ behavior.

 9. SSL certificate

 Look at your website link now.
-Do you see a small lock near the URL beginning similar to this one ?????
+Do you see a small lock close to the beginning of the URL?
 It means your website uses HTTPS protocol and an SSL certificate (secure socket layer certificate).
 In simple words, it’s safe to browse your website.
 The data is protected and won’t be shared with third parties.

 Online security is of utmost importance nowadays.
 It’s not a surprise that Google wants to ensure users can browse pages safely without sharing their valuable data with anyone.